 You could almost be in another country!
-If you go in April/May time, the yellow flowers on the gorse is so pretty.
-Wild ponies graze freely here so you might be lucky to catch sight of them.
+If you go in April/May time, the yellow flowering gorse is so pretty.
+Wild ponies graze freely here so you might be lucky to catch sight of them too.

 There are also much longer countryside trails, but I have to say I didn’t discover these.
 Please do contact me if you know how to reach these from the Park.
 However, I did enjoy my walk outside the perimeter of the fence alongside the heath - you can reach this by the carved men which will be marked on the map.

-If you're a keen cyclist, or you want to come and cycle with the children, then that's allowed here, and there is just over a 1 mile cycle ride which is traffic free.
+If you're a keen cyclist, or you want to come and cycle with the children, then that's an activity that you can do here.
+There is just over a 1 mile cycle ride which is traffic free.
 But again, as with the dogs, please be aware of others who are not cycling and respect their time at the Park as well.

-You’ll come across the visitor centre when you park.
+You’ll easily come across the visitor centre when you park.
 It’s a wooden hut which I think is used primarily for education as they do have groups of school children visiting, and they also host environmental and arts events.
-For more on their events you can visit here
+For more on their events visit the North Norfolk District Council website.

 And right by the Visitor Centre are the WC’s.
 Very important!

-To reach the Park, you need to take the B1149 out of Holt, and you’ll arrive at the park on your left.
+To reach Holt Country Park, you need to take the B1149 out of Holt on the Edgefield Hill Road, and you’ll arrive at the park on your left.
 It is well sign posted.

 Holt Country Park is open 365 days a year!
 How good is that!
 So there is no excuse for not visiting Holt Country Park!